 But hiring remotely — it doesn’t matter if it’s for a single role or a full workforce — needs a different approach.
 You’re not just looking for the right job skills, but also for the overall suitability in a remote working environment.

-So if you, too, are looking at remote hiring, here are seven tips you to equip you for making great remote hires!
+So if you are looking at remote hiring, here are seven tips to equip you for making great remote hires!
 But first, let’s quickly tip into some of the top pros and cons of remote work:

 |Higher productivity: Many case studies show how remote teams that stick to a schedule are more productive than in-house teams.||Distractions: While even offices aren’t free of distractions, remote work can be full of them.
 In fact, it’s one of the top complaints remote employees report.|